Confessionalization/Figure-1/README.md

 All occurences of "confession" in narrow, literal senses (e.g., as theological formulas functioning as 'confessions of faith') were not counted at all.

-<sub> *Occurences in the context of the medieval Middle East but in articles whose subject matter is modern are recorded in the total count for a given year and are not marked with a special signifier: e.g., Fritz Meier and Richard Gramlich, “Drei moderne Texte zum persischen „Wettreden“,” Zeitschrift der Deutschen Morgenländischen Gesellschaft, vol. 114, no. 2, 1964, pp. 292, 295, and 320. </sub>
+<sub> *Occurences in the context of the medieval Middle East but in articles whose subject matter is modern are recorded in the total count for a given year and are not marked with a special signifier.
+(E.g., Fritz Meier and Richard Gramlich, “Drei moderne Texte zum persischen „Wettreden“,” Zeitschrift der Deutschen Morgenländischen Gesellschaft, vol. 114, no. 2, 1964, pp. 292, 295, and 320). </sub>

-<sub> **Occruences in a non-Middle Eastern context but in articles whose subject matter is medieval are not recored in the total count for a given year and are marked with a yellow dot: e.g., Holger Winkelmann-Liebert, "Die miḥna im Kalifat des al-Mu‛taṣim," Der Islam, vol. 80, no. 2, 2003, p.
-224. </sub>
+<sub> **Occruences in a non-Middle Eastern context but in articles whose subject matter is medieval are not recored in the total count for a given year and are marked with a yellow dot.
+(E.g., Holger Winkelmann-Liebert, "Die miḥna im Kalifat des al-Mu‛taṣim," Der Islam, vol. 80, no. 2, 2003, p.
+224). </sub>

 ---
 **1. Zeitschrift der Deutschen Morgenländischen Gesellschaft**